-Since its founding in 1860, Downstate has achieved remarkable success in its mission as a medical university.
-From our start as a single school of medicine, we have grown to encompass five colleges and schools, a teaching hospital, and a growing research and biotechnology complex with a rich history of commitment to educational access, community service, and student and faculty diversity.
+Since its founding in 1860, SUNY Downstate Health Sciences University (Downstate) has achieved remarkable success in living out its mission as a medical university.
+It started as a single school of medicine.
+We have now grown to encompass five colleges and schools, a teaching hospital, and a growing research and biotechnology complex with a rich history of commitment to educational access, community service, and student and faculty diversity.

-Downstate is privileged to be the center of Brooklyn's medical education hub.
-We play an important role, nationally and regionally, in the physician and healthcare-professional supply chain, and hold the distinction of being the top producer of physicians in New York State and New York City.
+Downstate is privileged to be at the center of Brooklyn's medical education hub.
+We play an important role regionally and nationally in the physician and healthcare-professional supply chain.
+We are the top producer of physicians in New York State and New York City.

 Even more important, I am proud that Downstate serves a distinct and diverse population of students.
-The majority of our students come from Brooklyn itself and the New York City region, many are from economically and/or educationally disadvantaged backgrounds, and many are immigrants or children of immigrants just getting their start in American society.
+Most of our students come from Brooklyn and the New York City region, and many are from economically or educationally disadvantaged backgrounds.
+Many are immigrants or children of immigrants just getting their start in American society.